02 May Youth Central’s 6 Alumni Profile: Nazifa Rahman

 Nazifa Rahman, is the next featured alumnus in Youth Central’s alumni series.
 She began her four-year journey with Youth Central in 2011.
 She was a prominent leader in the Youth Volunteer Corps (YVC) program and on the Youth of Distinction Award (YODA) steering committee.

-“The fact that a youth committee gets to select other youth that deserve recognition for their amazing contribution to society that wouldn’t necessary get some,” Nazifa explains.
+“The fact that a youth committee gets to select other youth that deserves recognition for their amazing contribution to society that wouldn’t necessarily get some,” Nazifa explains.
 “I love the categories of the awards because they tend to be a little unconventional, like perseverance and peer-support, rather than something you would see typically get a lot of light, i.e. academic awards.

 “I have always been someone who wanted to get involved in the community and [volunteer] for a greater cause that would make an impact.
 Youth Central was a perfect fit for me because they empowered youth to feel like they [could] accomplish anything… while [providing] the youth with any of the tools needed to achieve those dreams.”